paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

 This document defines the internal framework of LiteTest.

-This is not part of the public API and may change between versions with only a minor or patch increase if the change does not impact the public API contract is not affected.
+This is not part of the public API and may change between versions with only a minor or patch increase if the change does not affect the public API contract.

+Copyright (c) 2026 paulsinclair51
+SPDX-License-Identifier: MIT.
+For license details, see ../LICENSE.

+## Overview

 This document is organized in a top-down order (in contrast to the bottom=up order in `litetest.h` and `litetest.c`.
 This allows a contributors to begin with high-level behavior and